What Happens if a Police Dog Bites You?

 Anyone injured by a K-9 unit needs to understand their legal rights.
 If the dog was improperly trained and inflicted serious, life-threatening wounds on a nonviolent suspect, the people responsible for the dog’s training regimen may be accountable for any undue harm inflicted by the animals they supervise.
 If a K-9 unit wasn’t up to date on shots and a bitten suspect becomes ill from disease or infection, the dog’s supervisors would face additional liability charges.

 Our San Diego Personal injury lawyers at Liljegren Law Group have extensive experience in all types of personal injury cases, ranging from car accidents to wrongful death claims.
+Our team has offices around San Diego County ans Riverside county with injury lawyers in Temecula and Escondido.
 This includes attacks by police dogs who were improperly trained or handled.
 Even if you were responsible for a crime, police dogs are trained to pursue and detain suspects.
 Any kind of grievous wound could be grounds for legal action.
 Reach out to our team if you have questions concerning regarding a police dog bite.
 Contact us today to start reviewing your case.